-

 - Vienna museums: €10–20, often free on the first Sunday of the month

-To book in advance and avoid the lines (a must in Hallstatt during the summer), check out GetYourGuide.
+To book in advance and avoid lines (a must in Hallstatt during the summer), be sure to book your activities online—tickets are refundable and cost the same as at the ticket office.

 Overall budget summary: